Path-Check/paper-cred/README.md

 # Paper-first Verifiable Vaccination Credentials using QR Codes

-We present a Verifiable Credentials specification for COVID-19 testing and vaccination workflows using digitally signed QR Code stickers on paper cards.
-Due to its physical nature and simplicity, digitally-signed QR codes may be a convenient and nonintrusive modality for some users seeking vaccination while enabling verification of paper-based user-controlled immunization records.
-The protocol expects the verifier app to be off-line and that the user doesn't need anything more than a Paper Card (no electronic devices on the user side).
-All personally identifiable information, contact and health information are stored on the QR Codes themselves, allowing a user to go through the vaccination procedures in a Peer-to-Peer fashion, without the need to ever transfer the user's information to any centralized, private, or public blockchain system.
-The proposed system improves the efficiency, privacy, equity, and effectiveness by augmenting the existing protocols to work with fully off-line information flows.
+We present a Verifiable Credentials specification for COVID-19 testing and vaccination workflows using digitally-signed QR Code stickers on paper cards.
+Due to its physical nature and simplicity, QR codes may be a convenient and nonintrusive modality for some users seeking vaccination while enabling verification of paper-based user-controlled immunization records.
+The protocol expects the verifier app to be off-line and that the user doesn't need anything more than a Paper Card (no electronic devices).
+All personally identifiable information, contact, and health information are stored on the QR Codes themselves, allowing a user to go through the vaccination procedures in a Peer-to-Peer fashion, without the need to ever transfer the user's information to any centralized, private, or public blockchain system.
+The proposed system improves efficiency, privacy, equity, and effectiveness by augmenting the existing protocols to work with fully off-line information flows.

 <p align="center"><img src="https://github.com/Path-Check/vaccine-diary/blob/main/Resources/card_visualization.gif" alt="App_gif" width="650" style="margin: auto"/></p>